 Students need to be familiar with figurative language and understand how its use can add to the meaning of the text.
 Explicit teaching of figurative language, using authentic texts, is the key to the readers deep understanding of text.

-Students need to identify the language features used and consider why they have been included.
+Explore examples of figurative language and have students identify the language features used and consider why they have been included.

-Some questions that can be posed when working with the text:
+Some questions that can be posed:

 - How does this assist the reader?